korydraughn/irods4j/README.md

-# iRODS4j
+# irods4j

+**IMPORTANT: This project is not considered stable yet and may experience changes.**

-A Java library for communicating with an iRODS server.
+A Java client library designed for iRODS 4.3+.

-This library does not aim to implement all operations supported by the iRODS server.
-It is designed to provide support for operations needed for building client applications.

-## Basic Features

-- [ ] Data object operations
-- [ ] Collection operations
-- [ ] Metadata operations
-- [ ] Resource operations
-- [ ] User operations
-- [ ] Group operations
-- [ ] GenQuery1
-- [x] GenQuery2
+This library provides a low-level API which exposes data types and functions seen in the iRODS C API.
+A few high-level libraries are provided to ease use as well.